canonex/dumpSeparator/README.md

 **Warning**
 This script has not been extensively tested and it is supposed to work for moderate size dump (<10Gb).

+## List example
+To list all the databases in a dump:

+    ./dumpSeparator.sh list myDump.sql

 ## Extract example
 To extract a single database dump: